mongo-expresss/mongo-express/README.md

 * Async on-demand loading of big document properties (>100KB default) to keep collection view fast
 * GridFS support - add/get/delete incredibly large files
 * Use BSON data types in documents
-* Mobile / Responsive - Bootstrap 3 works passably on small screens when you're in a bind
 * Connect and authenticate to individual databases
 * Authenticate as admin to view all databases
 * Database blacklist/whitelist